-Cold hand disease is a condition that causes hands to be cold at all times.
-Usually, it occurs due to decreased blood flow to the hands.
+Having cold hands at all times usually occurs due to decreased blood flow to the hands.

 Our bodies keep our hands warm primarily by regulating the blood flow that travels from the heart, down the arm, all the way to our fingertips.
 More blood to the hands means pink, warmer hands; less blood flow means colder and sometimes painful hands.

 Blood that flows into our hands usually travels by two arteries: the radial artery and the ulnar artery (Figure 1).
-Cold hand disease is caused when blood flow is decreased to the hand.
+Cold hands are caused when blood flow is decreased to the hand.
 This can happen with a number of things, including:

 There are muscles around all the major arteries of our body that automatically constrict or relax in order to decrease or increase blood flow.
 This allows the body to send more blood and warmth to the critical organs of your body (like the heart, lungs and brain), temporarily decreasing the blood flow to your hands and feet.
 Cold hand diseases that occur from vasoconstriction happen when these muscles apply pressure to the arteries for too long, which decreases blood flow.
 This is what causes the fingers to turn a blue color (Figure 2) - a process called cyanosis.
 When the fingers are warmed up again, the increased blood flow causes a red color and painful fingers.
 After a while, the fingers return to their normal skin color, causing swelling and tingling.